-ThinkMarkets requires a minimum deposit of $250.00, while Alpari requires a minimum deposit of $20.
-From our testing we found ThinkMarkets offers spreads of N/A, while Alpari offers spreads of N/A. Both ThinkMarkets and Alpari offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits..
+ThinkMarkets requires a minimum deposit of $0, while Alpari requires a minimum deposit of $20.
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both ThinkMarkets and Alpari offer Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw) for deposits.
 Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, ThinkMarkets or Alpari?
+Which broker offers more tradeable asset classes, ThinkMarkets or Alpari?

 Can I trade cryptocurrency with ThinkMarkets or Alpari?